 by John Stang

-Dems and GOP struggle over how best to comply with the McCleary ruling on education funding.
+Dems and GOP are still wrestling with how to comply with McCleary.
 Credit: alamosbasement/Flickr

 Washington's Senate Democrats want to up the ante on McCleary.
 Now.

 On Tuesday, the Senate minority caucus unveiled its approach to complying with a 2012 Washington Supreme Court decision — the so-called McCleary ruling to upgrade the state's schools.
 Unhappy with Olympia's slow pace towards its mid-2019 deadline for finishing the work, the court gave lawmakers an April 30 to hatch a catch-up plan.

 The four legislative caucuses have just begun to meet on that task.
 Come April 30, the court may receive one united plan from the legislature, or four radically different approaches.
 No one knows for sure.

 On Tuesday, Senate Democrats went public with their catch-up proposal, calling it a starting point.
 But Senate Democrats also want to dramatically increase spending on McCleary work this year, which could lead to another budget deadlock that might extend the legislative session beyond its current March 13 finish date.

 "This is a large enough issue that it is worth it to stick around after March 13," said Senate Minority Leader Sharon Nelson, D-Maury Island.

 Quick McCleary refresher: In 2012, the Supreme Court found that the state was not meeting its constitutional obligations to provide "basic education" for Washington's students.
 To correct the problem, the court ordered the state to dramatically improve teacher-student ratios in Grades K-3.
 So far, the Legislature has allocated $982 million for McCleary compliance in 2013-2015.
 Which means it will need to appropriate $1.5 billion to $1.75 billion in each of the next two budget biennia (2015-2017 and 2017-2019).